 In most cases, e-notes have taken the place of cover letters.
 The key is to get the employers attention and sell yourself in a concise manner.
-You don’t want them to have to scroll.
+You don’t want them to have to scroll, and scroll, and scroll.

 Just as with resumes, recruiters and employers will be scanning, not reading, your email.
 Try to limit your content to 99 to 120 words.